Keiskamma Altarpiece

 | Contributor | — |

-| Photographer | — |
+| Photographer | Robert Hofmeyr |

 | Description |

-Medium: Detail of collaborative embroidery and mixed media (Layer 2).
-The imagery of colorful fish and water represents the Keiskamma River, a central geographical feature of Hamburg whose name likely originates from the Khoisan people, the original inhabitants of the region.
+The imagery of colorful fish and water represents the Keiskamma River in the second layer, a central geographical feature of Hamburg whose name likely originates from the Xhosa people, the original inhabitants of the region.
 In this layer, the river and its resources symbolize the community's connection to their environment and the reimagined flourishing of a village. |

 | Language | — |